-The Upper Valley Educators Institute’s principal function is to attract into the profession individuals with maturity, a strong academic background, breadth of experience, leadership potential, and a commitment to a transformative model of leading for learning.
+The Upper Valley Educators Institute’s principal function is to attract into the profession individuals with leadership potential, a strong academic background, breadth of experience, and a commitment to a transformative model of leading for learning.
 UVEI principal interns bring special qualifications to the program and leave as beginning school leaders with a year of experience in the principal’s office.

 What UVEI principal interns have in common is the determination to become transformational leaders and the desire for the most rigorous practical training.
-Before admission they have a lengthy interview with program staff.
+Before admission they have a lengthy interview with a member of the Principal Program faculty.
 They discuss their reasons for seeking a leadership role, their expectations about school leadership, and interests they bring to the school community.
-An important part of the admission process is selecting a compatible intern mentor for each intern.
-While most principal interns choose to work with a mentor in the school district where they are already working, they may interview principals in other schools/districts if they have the flexibility to consider placement in a school other than their own, with the aim of finding a mutually acceptable match.
+An important part of the admission process is selecting a compatible mentor for each intern.
+While most interns choose to work with a mentor in the school district where they are already working, they may interview principals in other schools/districts if they have the flexibility to consider placement in a school other than their own, with the aim of finding a mutually acceptable match.

-THE INTERNSHIP.
-Principal Interns spend the school year working with the Principal Mentor and other members of the administrative team.
-As a member of that team, the Intern's administrative responsibilities expand gradually and deliberately.
-They work with department or grade level teams, observe and evaluate teachers, participate on school improvement teams, handle student issues, attend parent conferences, collaborate with parents and community agencies, attend school-based/district level administrator and school board meetings, serve as the LEA at special education meetings, monitor activities before/after school, and otherwise experience the work of a principal and the realities of the principal's world.
+Principal interns spend the school year working with their mentor and other members of the administrative team.
+As a member of that team, the intern’s administrative responsibilities expand gradually and deliberately.
+They work with department or grade level teams, observe and evaluate teachers, participate on school improvement teams, handle student issues, attend parent conferences, collaborate with parents and community agencies, attend school-based/district level administrator and school board meetings, serve as the LEA at special education meetings, monitor activities before/after school, and function as a principal when building administrators are absent.
+The program thus introduces interns to the realities of the principalship.